luna215/signoz.io/docs/userguide/logs_query_builder.md

 ## Writing JSON Filters In The New Logs Explorer

-In the new logs explorer you can query youe json data present inside the body.
-Json data in body will be rendered like this
+In the new logs explorer, you can query your JSON data present inside the body.
+JSON data in the body will be rendered like this:
 ![JSON Data in log body](../../static/img/logs/json_log.png)

 You can click on one of the keys and then filter them out
 ![JSON Data filter](../../static/img/logs/json_log_filter.png)

-If you want to write the query on your then you can follow the following rules.
+If you want to write the query on your own in the filter bar then you can follow the following rules.

 * For json query inside body it starts with a prefix `body.`
 * To access a value of a key you can use the notation `body.key_name`